Japan Air Lines Flight 123: Delayed rescue operation

-A United States Air Force navigator stationed at Yokota Air Base published an account in 1995 that stated that the U.S. military had monitored the distress calls and prepared a search-and-rescue operation that was aborted at the call of Japanese authorities.
+A United States Air Force navigator stationed at Yokota Air Base published an account in 1995, stating that the U.S. military had monitored the distress calls and prepared a search-and-rescue operation that was aborted at the call of Japanese authorities.
 A U.S. Air Force C-130 crew was the first to spot the crash site 20 minutes after impact, while it was still daylight, and radioed the location to the Japanese and Yokota Air Base, where an Iroquois helicopter was dispatched.
 An article in the Pacific Stars and Stripes from 1985 stated that personnel at Yokota were on standby to help with rescue operations, but were never called by the Japanese government.

 A JSDF helicopter later spotted the wreck after nightfall.
 Poor visibility and the difficult mountainous terrain prevented it from landing at the site.
 The pilot reported from the air no signs of survivors.
 Based on this report, JSDF personnel on the ground did not set out to the site on the night of the crash.
 Instead, they were dispatched to spend the night at a makeshift village erecting tents, constructing helicopter landing ramps, and engaging in other preparations, 63 km from the crash site.
 Rescue teams set out for the site the following morning.
-Medical staff later found bodies with injuries suggesting that people had survived the crash only to die from shock, exposure overnight in the mountains, or injuries that, if tended to earlier, would not have been fatal.
+Medical staff later found bodies with injuries suggesting that people had survived the crash only to die from shock, exposure to low temperatures overnight in the mountains, or injuries that, if tended to earlier, would not have been fatal.
 One doctor said, "If the discovery had come 10 hours earlier, we could have found more survivors."

 One of the four survivors, off-duty Japan Air Lines flight purser Yumi Ochiai (落合 由美, Ochiai Yumi) recounted from her hospital bed that she recalled bright lights and the sound of helicopter rotors shortly after she awoke amid the wreckage, and while she could hear screaming and moaning from other survivors, these sounds gradually died away during the night.

 Investigation

-The official cause of the crash according to the report published by Japan's Aircraft Accident Investigation Commission is:
+Japan's Aircraft Accident Investigation Commission published their final report on the accident on 19 June 1987.
+The official cause of the crash according to the investigation was: